BOOK A DEMO

 What changed

 WPS compliance has been extended to additional categories of domestic and private service workers.
-Employers are now required to register and process salaries through WPS for the following roles:

 What employers should do